-Rental operations comprise revenue from commercial, industrial and residential properties held as investments, as well as from properties located on lands under development and held for future development across the country.
+Rental operations comprise revenue from commercial, industrial, and residential properties held as investments, as well as from properties located on lands under development and held for future development across the country.

-Rental revenues were \$14.1 for the second quarter and \$26.1 year-to-date, respectively, from properties in inventory at various stages of development, and other properties across CLC, OPMC and PDP.
-Rental revenues are consistent period-over-period.
+Rental revenues were \$12.8 for the Period from properties in inventory at various stages of development, and other properties across CLC, OPMC, and PDP.
+Rental revenues for the Period were \$0.8 higher than the comparable prior year period with all three entities (CLC, OPMC and PDP) generating higher revenues than the comparable prior year period, respectively.